Ipratropium relieves breathlessness and wheezing.

 Ipratropium can be helpful in relieving symptoms of chronic obstructive pulmonary disease (COPD), and chronic asthma.
 In these conditions, the airflow to the lungs is restricted and this causes symptoms such as cough, wheeze, and breathlessness.
 You will have been prescribed ipratropium to help reduce these symptoms, but it is not a rescue treatment for sudden breathlessness.

 Ipratropium is also available as a nasal spray.
-A separate leaflet called Ipratropium nose spray (Rinatec®) has more information about this.
+A separate leaflet called Ipratropium nasal spray (Rinatec®) has more information about this.

 Before using ipratropium